When your financial support is somehow related to your partner’s income, a divorce may seem like the end of the world.

 Divorce is a very unique situation, and it is understandable that the first reaction is to litigate.
 But think harder.
-You will end up, like or not, negotiating with your partner.
-You can do it painfully and expensively or you can do it through a good mediator with experience in couples dynamics, power imbalance and knowledge of the law.
+You will end up, like it or not, negotiating with your partner.
+You can do it painfully and expensively or you can do it through a good mediator with experience in couple dynamics, power imbalance and knowledge of the law.

 - Medical specific conditions

 - Spousal support, if applicable, including amount of payment and time frame for payment

 - List of the necessary information to evaluate the proper amount of spousal support